Upsource as Repository Browser

 If you work on a Java project, you can additionally see who is usually contributing to which Java modules.

 Finally, there's a code review report available showing how a project team handles reviews and who's usually reviewing changes.

 In addition to being a repository browser, Upsource is also a code review tool.
-Learn how you can use Upsource to review, discuss and share code.
+Learn how you can use Upsource for code reviews, discussions and sharing code.

 Free 10-user plan included